-York Minster is the largest of all gothic cathedrals north of the Alps and the most iconic building in the city.
-The towers stretch high from almost every street, and you’ll probably hear the impressive bells too.
+Did you know that York Minster is the largest of all Gothic cathedrals North of the Alps and the most iconic building in the city?
+It’s also one of the most important landmarks in the United Kingdom.
+It’s impressive and the towers stretch high from almost every street, and you’ll probably hear the impressive bells too.

 2- Rent a little red boat on the River Ouse

-It’s an idyllic and very romantic way to spend an hour taking in beautiful views of the Museum Gardens and the Minster.
+It’s an idyllic and very romantic way to spend some quality time together while taking in spectacular views of the Museum Gardens and the Minster.

 The York Chocolate Story is the perfect museum to visit if you love social history and have a sweet tooth.